 Note: Remember to bargain for a cheaper price for souvenirs with the seller.
 There is always room for haggling in souks!
 Walk away if no price agreement is reached.

 Moving on to the next site—walk to Jemaa el-Fnaa where you get to see local performances done by snake charmers and monkey tamers.
-Besides, there will be fortune tellers and henna ladies offering their services to both travelers and locals.
+Besides, there will be fortune tellers and henna ladies offering their services to both travellers and locals.

 You can also quench your thirst by buying cheap fruit juice from the local stall in this square.